terra-campaigns/arrival/_arrivalNotions.md

 - [ ] part 2 closes with impeding The Void to become one with the engine of Hincland and achieve divine supremacy (GB200)
 - [ ] Competing groups trying to retrieve something from somewhere
 - [ ] Create mystra / Falestism as Godbound religion
-- [ ] Create undead mob as a creature - Godbound
 - [ ] offer dark gift when the angel hound is saved
 - [ ] something in holzander gives a curse (VgtR192)
 - [ ] Check city of poison dungeon